NetApp/trident/docs/dag/kubernetes/integrating_trident.rst

 Virtual Storage Pools allow an administrator to abstract away specific backend characteristics from storage class criteria.
 Different backends may be defined with similar class of service in mind.
 Each of these are configured specific to the backend type.
 When a storage class calls out a specific class of service or criteria, Trident decides where to place the volume.
 For example, ``extreme`` pool may be defined with certain characteristics in one AWS location and defined differently in a different location.
 When the ``extreme`` pool is called from a Storage Class, Trident decided where to put the volume with the appropriate criteria.

-Please refer to "ref:`Virtual Storage Pools <Virtual Storage Pools>` for more information and applicable parameters.
+Please refer to :ref:`Virtual Storage Pools <Virtual Storage Pools>` for more information and applicable parameters.

 PVC characteristics which affect storage provisioning
 =====================================================